 Leaders Shaping the Future of Star of Hope Foundation

-Paul Bird – Treasurer
+Paul Bird – Co-Chair & Treasurer

 Paul Bird is a Maine native who spends part of each summer on Vinalhaven.
 He serves as a senior Mergers & Acquisitions partner at the New York law firm of Debevoise & Plimpton, where he is a member of the firm’s Management Committee and previously was co-chair of the firm’s Corporate Department and led the Mergers & Acquisitions Group.